hannylicious/django-unmanaged-assistant/README.md

 This app is intended for use in local development environments where you have unmanaged models that need to be reflected in the local database(s).

+This app is in an alpha state - meaning it is still in development and may have bugs or issues.
+Please use with caution and report any issues you encounter.

+## Problem

+When working with Django, you may have unmanaged models in your project that are not automatically created in the database.
+This can be problematic when you need to work with these models in your local environment.

+You may or may not have scripts to create these tables, but it can be cumbersome to manage these scripts and ensure they are up-to-date with your models.

+## Solution

+Instead of trying to 'make the models managed when running locally' (and thus possibly creating/committing migrations you do not want in your repo), you can use Django Unmanaged Assistant to automatically create tables for your unmanaged models.

 The app scans through all locally installed apps in your Django project, identifies unmanaged models, and creates tables for these models if they don't already exist.
 It also checks existing tables for missing columns and adds them if necessary.

-This app is designed primarily to give you a quick way to create tables locally for unmanaged models in your local database(s) without having to manually create them or manage scripts for the creation of those tables/views.
+This app is designed primarily to give you a quick/easy way to create tables locally for unmanaged models in your local database(s) without having to manually create them or manage scripts for the creation of those tables/views.

 ## Features